 - To match scientists with K-12 public schools in Florida, with a focus on Title I schools

-- To provide new and mid-career teachers at-risk of leaving the profession with useful resources and support in the classroom
+- To provide Florida public school teachers with useful resources and support in the classroom

 - To build long-term, collaborative partnerships between teachers and scientists through a statewide professional learning community

 - To provide high-quality professional development opportunities for Florida public school teachers

 - To provide Florida K-12 public school students with experiences rooted in current Earth systems science research and science role models